flimflam-austin/hugo-cms-test/content/quick_reads/20180418-18-04-18-starbucks/index.md

       ## STARBUCKS SHUTDOWN

-      Stores will close for a few hours **NOT the entire day** for training.
+      Stores will close for a few hours**NOT the entire day** for training.

       Est. say this will cost Starbucks approx. $12M

       Did you know that Starbucks makes about $61M a day?
     _key: card-4-03770710-3c34-45c7-bed5-57d0846be9d8
   - order: 4
+    useCheckmark: true
     body: >-
       Back in 2008, Starbucks shut 7,100 of its US locations for 3 hours.
 But that training "focused more on making the perfect latte as the company